The Texas Education Agency (TEA) offers three

 TEA.
 You may attach additional pages if needed.

-A checklist has been developed to ensure
+A checklist is available to ensure that

 you submit all required information in order for TEA to investigate your

 Note: You may request a complaint investigation and mediation at the same time.
 However, if you request a complaint investigation and